Black Friday: Incredible $233 Qantas flight

 Then again, not every day is Black Friday.

-Flight Centre is offering $466 return flights from Sydney to Shanghai as part of its "Red Thursday" sale, which launched ahead of a sea of competing Black Friday sales.
+Flight Centre is offering $466 return flights from Sydney to Shanghai as part of its "Red Thursday" sale, which launched ahead of a sea of competing Black Friday sales, Escape reports.

 And the deals just keep on coming.
 Travel companies are slashing prices on flights, cruises, tours and hotels, with competing Black Friday sales making this week one of the best times of the year to book a holiday.